USN-latex/USN-Beamer-Template/README.md

 # Beamer-Template
-HSN template for presentations made using the package Beamer
+HSN template for presentations made using the package Beamer with pdfLaTeX

 As a minimum, copy the directory gfx and the file beamerthemehsn.sty to the directory where you work on your presentation.
 As an alternative,